 3. Missoula, Montana

 Think all the best leaf-peeping is on the east coast?
 Think again.
+There’s also Missoula, MT.

-This western state boasts some of the most beautiful changing leaves in the country, not to mention access to every kind of outdoor pursuit and sport you can imagine.
+This western city boasts some of the most beautiful changing leaves in the country, not to mention access to every kind of outdoor pursuit and sport you can imagine.
 If you’re brave enough to strip down in the rapidly-cooling air, you can enjoy a dip in one of the many nearby hot springs, or simply meander around in any of the nearby National Forests or wildernesses.
 (There are so many to choose from!)

 The town itself is also home to the University of Montana, so you’ll find lots of interesting indoorsy activities, too, from museums to art galleries.
-And it’s got a Jellystone Park, too!

 Fall Beach Destinations